 The United States Embassy is in Mexico City and our closest consulate is in Merida, Yucatan.
 Fun fact: The consulate in Merida just happens to be the third busiest in Mexico.

 The U.S. Consular Agency in Playa Del Carmen oversees the area from Puerto Morelos to Tulum.
-Below is what the inside of the small office looks like.

 What services do they perform for tourist?